deltachat/deltachat-pages/es/help.md

   a message, but also appears on the map.

-### What does the experimental database encryption actually protect?
+### ¿Qué protege realmente el cifrado experimental de la base de datos?

 - Right now, the database encryption is still very experimental.
 Don't rely on it for protection, you should additionally use encryption of your operating